rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 50   null:null:FilterConfigSource
 40   null:ServletContextConfigSource
 ````
-PropertiesConfigSource is Wildfly's ConfigSource for processing
+SmallRye created a PropertiesConfigSource instance for microprofile-config.properties.
-microprofile-config.properties files.

->The specification states "an ..  implementation must provide ...
-A
+The PropertiesConfigSource checks two locations
->ConfigSource for each property file META-INF/microprofile-config.properties
+in an archive for this file, META-INF/microprofile-config.properties
->found on theclasspath."
+and WEB-INF/classes/META-INF/microprofile-config.properties.
+SmallRye provides

-It's interesting that Wildlfy includes as part of the class's name a
+as part of its ConfigSource's name the path to the file.
-reference to the properties file.
-It will be quite helpful when one
-needs to track down the location of a property setting.

 The default ordinal for any microprofile-config.properties is 100.
 The file's ordinal can be changed with the addition of property,
 config_ordinal, (e.g. config_ordinal=95).
-Examples of this will
+An example of this will
 be shown later.

 Here are the ConfigSources that contain property, resteasy.preferJacksonOverJsonB